lb50019/Arduino/SoundWave/README.md

 * read data from camera and initialize hand tracking algorithm to recognize one hand.
 Store results of detection in a list containing hand landmark indexes
 * if a hand is detected, for each individual finger check if its raised up or folded down.
 Append 1 to the fingers list if raised, otherwise append 0.
 * If condition for thumb compares x coordinates, while the rest of the fingers are determined with y coordinate
-* depending in the position of the hand, choose the apropriate frequency
-* lower notes are played for lower position
+* depending on the position of the hand, choose the apropriate frequency.
+Lower notes are played for lower position
 * if the fingers list is not empty, send bytes of chosen frequency to the SN76489 soundchip.
 If the finger is closed, mute the corresponding channel
 * display the result on the camera using imshow